Sanix-Darker/cyclop/README.md

 You need to use the `f` parameter to watch files, and to test, you just have to hit for example :

+This is how to use it :
+`./cyclop.sh f '( ["./path/to/file/to/watch"]="command to execute when the file content will change" )'`

+Some implementations examples:

 ```shell

 # For C